ably/ably-java/README.md

 ```

 Note that only JsonElement, String, Boolean, Character, Number, and JsonUtilsObject are supported by JsonUtils.
-If an unsupported type is added JsonUtils will throw JsonParseException!
+If an unsupported type is added JsonUtils will throw IllegalArgumentException.

 #### Activating a device and receiving notifications (Android only)